About Eremaea Birds

 What Happens To My Data If Eremaea Birds Ceases To Operate?

 In the event of Eremaea Birds ceasing to operate, you will be given the opportunity to obtain a copy of your bird list data as a CSV file.
-In addition, the entire database will be archived with Bird Observation and Conservation Australia to use for wildlife conservation purposes.

 The only personal information required of you by the registration process is your name and email address.
 After logging in you may specify a pseudonym by which you will be known on this web site.
 Observation data forwarded to other conservation organizations may include your name, e.g. records forwarded to BirdLife Australia Atlas Project.